kdp1965/tt09-pettit-addsub-accum/docs/info.md

       Now load and execute the opcode to load register r0 to Acc (opcode 7'b0110_0000).
 The 7-Seg should show the result of the summation that was stored in r0.

-  8. Perform a NOT operation on the Acc register by loading and executing opcode 7'0111_0001.
-The 7-Seg should show the 1's compliment value of what was in Acc.
+  8. Perform a NOT operation on the A register by loading and executing opcode 7'0111_0001.
+The 7-Seg should show the compliment value of what was in A.

   9. Try additional oerations from the opcode table by loading them and then executing them.
 For any opcode that uses IMMediate data, the uio_in[7:0] inputs must be changed to the immediate data AFTER loading the opcode but BEFORE executing it.